samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Dehydration [Hazard]

 A creature requires an amount of water per day based on its size, as shown in the Water Needs per Day table.
-A creature that drinks less than half the required water for a day gains 1 Exhaustion level at the day’s end.
-Exhaustion caused by dehydration can’t be removed until the creature drinks the full amount of water required for a day. *See also* "[Exhaustion](#ExhaustionCondition)."
+A creature that drinks less than half the required water for a day gains 1 Exhaustion level at the day's end.
+Exhaustion caused by dehydration can't be removed until the creature drinks the full amount of water required for a day. *See also* "[Exhaustion](#ExhaustionCondition)."

 #### Water Needs per Day